 Ryan practices law in the footsteps of his father, D’Arcy Bell, and Ryan’s practice is similarly focused in real estate, wills and estates, corporate/commercial (including not-for-profit corporations), and municipal law/property development.
 He looks forward to forging long-lasting relationships with his father’s clients as well as new ones.

-Ryan is married to Lila Palychuk, who is an accountant at MPW Chartered Professional Accountants and serves on the boards of several community organizations.
+Ryan is married to Lila Palychuk, a CPA who serves on the boards of numerous grassroots community organizations.
 Ryan’s younger brother, Graham, is a former CPGA professional and now a financial adviser at Barill & Company in Sarnia.
 Ryan’s mother, Janis, is a retired nurse.

-Outside of work, Ryan is an avid reader, volunteer, indie music fan and concert-goer, video gamer, cook, and aspiring writer.
+Outside of work, Ryan is a foster parent, an avid reader, volunteer, indie music fan and concert-goer, gamer, cook, and aspiring writer.
 In the summer months he enjoys many outdoor pursuits including camping, cycling, hiking and bad golf.

-Ryan currently serves as Chair of the Sarnia Lambton Children’s Aid Society, Vice-Chair of the Dow Centre for Youth, and on the Bluewater International Granfondo Committee.
+Ryan currently serves as Past Chair of the Sarnia Lambton Children’s Aid Society, Vice-Chair of the Dow Centre for Youth, and on the Bluewater International Granfondo Committee.
 Ryan previously served as Chair of the Sarnia Lambton Chamber of Commerce, and on the board of the Lambton Law Association.

 The Law Society of Ontario requires all lawyers to abide by a personal Statement of Principles with respect to the promotion of diversity, inclusivity and reconciliation.
 Ryan’s Statement of Principles is as follows: